19hours/sg-statutes/Acts/Banking Act.md

 (6) The banks or any bank, as the case may be, shall comply with the direction under subsection (5).

-### Inspection of banks
+### Inspection of banks and their local subsidiaries

 43\.—(1) The Authority shall, from time to time, inspect under conditions of secrecy, the books of each bank in Singapore and of any branch, agency or office outside Singapore opened by a bank incorporated in Singapore.

 [23/2001; 1/2007]

-(2) Without prejudice to the generality of subsection (1), such inspection may be conducted in respect of activities of the bank that are regulated or licensed by the Authority under any other Act.
+(2) The Authority may, from time to time, inspect under conditions of secrecy, the books of each subsidiary incorporated in Singapore of a bank incorporated in Singapore, not being a subsidiary that is regulated or licensed by the Authority under any other Act.

-[23/2001]
+[Act 5 of 2016 wef 30/11/2018]

 (3) To avoid doubt, this section, and sections 44A and 46 in relation to an inspection under this section, do not apply to any inspection by the Authority for a purpose mentioned in section 27C of the Monetary Authority of Singapore Act (Cap.
 186).

 [Act 31 of 2017 wef 05/06/2018]

+[Act 5 of 2016 wef 30/11/2018]

 ### Special investigation of banks